Black Legion (political movement): Prosecutions for earlier murders

 Members were also indicted for a 1933 conspiracy to murder Arthur Kingsley, a Highland Park publisher of a community paper, who was a candidate for mayor in 1934.
 They had planned to shoot him in 1933 because he ran against Markland, a Legionnaire politician.
 Sixteen Black Legion members were indicted in Kingsley's case, including "two factory policemen, a police officer, and several Highland Park city employees.
-At the time of his arrest, Markland was employed as an investigator in the office of Wayne County Prosecutor McCrea."
+Nine of them were convicted, and each received sentences of one to five years in prison.
+At the time of his arrest, Markland was employed as an investigator in the office of Wayne County Prosecutor McRea."
 Nine members were convicted in this case, including Markland and Arthur F. Lupp Sr., then a milk inspector for the Detroit Board of Health.
 Lupp was said to have founded the Legion in Michigan by setting up the chapter in Highland Park.
+One of the most notable plots of the Legion was a plot by Lupp and Charles McCutcheon, a department bacteriologist, to inject typhoid germs into milk and dairy products distributed through Jewish markets.
+In the following weeks, Lupp also asked McCutcheon if the germs could be produced in large quantities, put into milk bottles, would flourish in cottage cheese, spread via an infected needle.

 Through these cases, authorities learned that Mayor William Voisine of Ecorse, Michigan had been identified as a potential target of the Legion; its members had resented his hiring African Americans for city jobs.
 McRae prosecuted and gained convictions of a total of 37 Legion members on these and related charges, beyond those charged in the Poole case.
 All received prison terms, markedly reducing the power of the Black Legion in Detroit and Michigan.